Skip to content

 The short story

-In the early twentieth century, there was a movement in Catholicism to develop what they called a “cursillo”, which means a “little course” (as in a course of study).
+In the early twentieth century, there was a movement in Catholicism to develop a “cursillo,” which means a “little course” of study.
 A cursillo was a three-day weekend retreat, grounded in a series of talks delivered by both clergy and lay people, aimed at personal spiritual development.
 After the weekend, participants are directed to take what they have learned and share it with others.
 They also return at regular times for reunions to continue their spiritual growth.
 The first cursillo was started in 1949 at the monastery of Saint Honorat in Mallorca, but it became so popular that this model was copied across much of the modern Christian world, including by many non-Catholics (for example, here, here, here, and here!).

 Saint Honorat monastery where the Walk to Emmaus cusillo began (source)